-[3] INSTALL FUTUREX PKCS #11 (FXPKCS11)
+[4] INSTALL FUTUREX PKCS #11 (FXPKCS11)

-In a Windows environment, the easiest way to install the Futurex PKCS #11 (FXPKCS11) module is through installing FXTools.
+In a Windows environment, the easiest way to install the PKCS #11 module is by using FXTools.
 FXTools can be downloaded from the Futurex Portal.
 In a Linux environment, you need to download a tarball of the PKCS #11 binaries from the Futurex Portal.
 Then, extract the .tar file locally where you want the application to be installed in your file system.
 Step by step installation instructions for both of these scenarios is provided in the following subsections.